 Vary Your Workout

 When you run outside, there are small undulations that require your body to engage different muscles to propel you forward, making you a stronger, more injury-resistant runner.
 You won’t be able to add a slightly irregular surface to your treadmill workout, but altering speed or incline throughout your run every minute or two will help combat the machine’s consistency.
+This can also help lessen the chance of suffering knee pain after running on the treadmill.

 Pay Attention to Your Running Mechanics